 npm i -g yarn

-To get started with Drizzle, first, you’ll need to install it.
+First, let’s install Drizzle.
 For our example, we’ll use the MySQL database, but Drizzle also supports other databases.
 Install the specific Drizzle driver for MySQL with the code below:

 yarn add drizzle-orm mysql2